assen-totin/cdn/README.md

 - Regression test for Oracle transport
 - Regression test for Unix transport + JSON
 - Regression test for Unix transport + XML
-- Implement local metadata storage (with JSON in files)
+- Regression test for internal transport (with JSON in files)
 - Implement in-memory cache for local metadata storage with 128-bit b-tree
 - Implement in-memory cache for local metadata storage with 16-byte b-tree
 - Implement Redis transport